 Single pass maintenance system incorporates a mounted frame which accepts a variety of different implements for use on both turf and hard porous surfaces.

-The Sisis Osca 3 is a tractor mounted oscillating brush that is equally effective on natural and synthetic turf.
+The SISIS Osca 3 is a tractor mounted oscillating brush that is equally effective on natural and synthetic turf.
 This means it is ideally suited for a range of requirements from artificial pitches to sports fields, especially cricket grounds.

 The versatility of Sisis's tractor mounted brushes - Varibrush and Flexibrush mean they are ideal tools for artificial and synthetic turf maintenance as well as cricket ground maintenance.

-The Sisis Trulevel is a bowling green roller that can also be used for maintenance of cricket wickets.
+The SISIS Trulevel is a bowling green roller that can also be used for maintenance of cricket wickets.
 Over-riding action on slight hollows allows level areas to be firmly rolled, whilst low areas are left, so that the playing surface is progressively levelled.
 Outer rollers can be raiesed concentrating the whole weight on the centtre cylinder if required.

 February sees the beginning of a number of activities such as, brushing, verti-cutting, mowing, light rolling and fertilising to prepare the sward/grass surfaces for the forth-coming playing season.